Ataula: Description

 Ataula was a Spanish and Catalan restaurant on 21st Avenue in northwest Portland's Northwest District.
 Lonely Planet described the business as an "upmarket eatery offering a modern take on traditional Spanish tapas".

 The menu included a version of patatas bravas called Nuestras Bravas, rabbit paella, ribs ibérico, chorizo lollipops, cod fritters, and coca bread with olive oil and shredded tomato.
 The restaurant also served octopus carpaccio and cured salmon with mascarpone yogurt and black truffle honey.
 Michael Russell of The Oregonian described the rossejat negre as "toasted and squid-ink-blackened noodles topped with a healthy scoop of roast garlic alioli".
 For Burger Week, the restaurant served a tapas-style beef hamburger.

 On the drink menu, the El Greco Tonica had gin and the La Moreneta was "made with mezcal bitter blend, vermút and flamed orange", according to Willamette Week.

 History

 The restaurant opened in 2013, in a space which previously housed Patanegra.
 Guy Fieri visited the restaurant on Diners, Drive-Ins and Dives.

 Owners confirmed plans to close permanently in April 2021, during the COVID-19 pandemic.
+The space was later occupied by the Thai restaurant Phuket Cafe.